-The Company announced on 30th April 2021, that it had completed its Due Diligence on the Exploration Program and elected to convert its expenditure to 8,333,333 shares (which is equivalent to 16.6% of shares on issue), in Currie Rose.
-Subsequent to 30 June 2021, the Company received confirmation that the shares had been issued.
+The Company announced on 30th April 2021, that it had completed its Due Diligence on the Exploration Program and elected to convert its expenditure to 8,333,333 shares in Currie Rose.
+During the year to 30 June 2022, the Company received confirmation that the shares had been issued.
+The fair value has been determined directly by reference to published price quotations in an active market.